buepro/typo3-wise/Documentation/Administration/Index.rst

 #.
 Create a read only API token in your wise account (see below) and assign its
    key to the property `wise.apiTokenKey`.

+#.
+Optionally define the directory where the typo3 command is located in the
+   property `wise.binDirectory`

 .. code-block:: yaml
    :caption: Example wise properties in site configuration